 The case of Lindsey Goldrick Dean v.
 Paul Curran and Curran Consulting Ltd. in more detail

 Yair Cohen of Cohen Davis Solicitors took on the case after the police would not help for nearly 13 years.

-In one what is believed to be the longest lasting online harassment cases in the UK, a consultant Paul Curran and his company Curran Consulting were ordered to pay undisclosed sum in damages and stay away for life from their victim.
+In one of what is to be believed the longest lasting online harassment cases in the UK, a consultant Paul Curran and his company Curran Consulting were ordered to pay an undisclosed sum in damages and stay away from their victim for life.

 During parts of the period of harassment Paul Curran worked abroad, including in Saudi Arabia, France, Switzerland and Germany.

-Sometime in October 2004, his victim, Lindsey Goldrick Dean became acquainted with the Paul Curran through the Guardian newspaper’s dating website, Soulmates.
+Sometime in October 2004, his victim, Lindsey Goldrick Dean became acquainted with Paul Curran through the Guardian newspaper’s dating website, Soulmates.

 Between that date and about February 2005, they met 4 times before Mrs. Goldrick Dean told Paul Curran that she wanted to end their relationship.

-From about March 2005 until August 2017, Paul Currant harassed his victim, misused her private information and breached of confidence.
+From about March 2005 until August 2017, Paul Curran harassed his victim, misused her private information and breached her confidence.

 Throughout this period, he carried out his harassment by means of designing, registering, creating, publishing, owning, maintaining, updating, administering and controlling at least 10 websites, some of which were named after his harassed victim and all of which contained materials about or relating to her, including a mixture of offensive, private and/or confidential information.

 In his witness statement, which was file with the court on 11 October 2017, Paul Curran stated, at paragraph 36:

 “Although I did not think of it in that way at the time, with hindsight I accept that a lot of my conduct following the break-up of my relationship with [his victim] could be characterised as harassment.”